Norfolk Broads river

 Visit Hickling Broad and Marshes

 Hickling Broad and Marshes, the largest of the Norfolk Broads, is a must-visit for nature lovers staying nearby.
 This unspoilt reserve is home to some of Britain’s rarest wildlife, including the iconic swallowtail butterfly, elusive bittern, and majestic common crane.
+And, according to the Norfolk Wildlife Trust, it is also one of the best places in Norfolk to see barn owls.
 Its landscapes of reedbeds, woodland, open water, and fenland provide year-round beauty, with walking trails and guided boat trips revealing hidden corners.

 Spring brings booming bitterns, cuckoos, and marsh harriers tumbling in bright skies, while summer dazzles with swallowtails, Norfolk hawker dragonflies, and vibrant fen flowers.
 Autumn draws migrating waders and rare bird visitors, while winter offers spectacular scenes of wildfowl flocks, ‘pinging’ bearded tits, and dramatic raptor roosts at Stubb Mill.
 With panoramic viewing points, seasonal wildlife spectacles, and the charm of traditional reed cutting, Hickling offers a truly authentic Broadland experience - perfect for walkers, birdwatchers, and anyone seeking a peaceful, wildlife-rich escape in the heart of the Norfolk Broads.